piyushgarg/pythonremote/README.md

 Python port of Autoremote plugin by João Dias.
 This python script tries to utilize autoremote android app in every platform.
-The script is made to work with python 3.4 and tested on a MacBook Pro Yosemite.
+The script is made to work with python 3.4 and tested on a Ubuntu 18.04.

 [AutoApps (joaoapps.com)](http://joaoapps.com/)